 The Explanation Blog Bonus

 Here’s a very short but instuctive video of how hydrogen produces differet color light, heat and even the invisible rays of the light spectrum.
 Click on this link and then the arrow to start the video.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Hydrogen and photons: Heat and Light givers.
+Please use the Social Network links just below to share this information from The Explanation, Hydrogen and photons: Heat and Light givers.